The town of Vitznau has a special draw, and we had a hard time departing after a weekend under its spell.

 Carabinero: apple and tomato, XO shellfish bisque.

-Fast-forwarding to the dessert, we get to meet Michelin-starred Chef Patrick Mahler in person!
+Fast-forwarding to the dessert, we meet Michelin-starred Chef Patrick Mahler in person!

 Park Hotel Vitznau in a nutshell

 With all but 47 elegant residences and suites, the Park Hotel Vitznau has exclusivity and privacy written all over it.
 By default, there are few guests at any one time sharing the lakeside property and three in-house restaurants.
-We felt like in a world of its own and cannot wait to return for another fairytale stay at this white castle...
+We felt like in a world of our own and could not wait to return for another fairytale stay at this white castle...

 Park Hotel Vitznau